updated 8/16 @ 10:27am

 Concurrent Enrollment Grading: For concurrent enrollment students, your UVU grade that will appear on your college transcripts will be based upon the following breakdown: 20% from Quarter 1 percentage, 20% from Quarter 2 percentage, 20% from Quarter 3 percentage, and 40% from Quarter 4 percentage.
 Both Biology 1610 and 1615 will receive the same grade.

 Tests: Tests are written displays of your knowledge/mastery of the material.
 They may consist of multiple choice, matching, vocabulary, short answer, long answer, or other types of questions.
-Tests given in class ON test day will have 60 questions, worth 100 points.
-Each question will be worth 2 points.
-Thus bonus points can be earned on the test when taken in class.
+Tests given IN class ON test day will have 55-60 questions, worth 100 points.
+The first 50 pts will be multiplied by 2.
+If a student scores 48/60, they will earn a test score of 96/100 on Skyward.
+Any score above 50 will be scored as bonus points, with the points above 50 multiplied by .5.
+So a score of 55/60, will score 100 + 2.5 bonus points for a total of 102.5/100.
 Tests taken after the class period (regardless of the reason) will only have 50 questions and NO bonus points can be earned.
 All tests will be closed book.
-Every test can be retaken, though retakes will be more difficult.
-If a student misses the day before a test but are present on the test day they will take the test on test day, and have 2 opportunities to make up the test.
-If a student is absent on a test day it is the student’s responsibility to arrange a time to take take the test before or after school, and will have only 2 opportunities to take the test.
+Every test can be retaken, without the benefit of bonus points.
+If a student misses the day before a test but are present on the test day they will take the test on test day, and have 1 opportunity to make up the test.
+If a student is absent on a test day it is the student’s responsibility to arrange a time to take take the test before or after school, and will have only 1 opportunity to take the test.
 NO assignments or tests can be made up if the student’s absence was unexcused or truant.

-Quizzes: Quizzes will be given online, and in-class.
+Quizzes: Quizzes may be given online, and in-class.
 They may be both announced or unannounced.

 Final: As this is a college level class there will be a final at the end of the year.
 The test will cover the material taught throughout the year.
 ALL students will take it, even those who take the AP test.

 Late Work: The assignments given in class are intended to help students learn the material.
-All assignments are due the class period after they are assigned.
+All assignments are due on the assigned date.
 Pay attention to the late work deadlines announced and posted in class.
 Turning in or making up work after the deadline will be at the discretion of Mr. Berrett and points may be lost for being past the deadline.

 Extra Credit: I do NOT offer extra credit.
 If you are not earning the grade you desire then you will need to make up tests, and/or assignments.